THE DIAMOND GUIDE

-It is important to understand that no two diamonds are alike.
-Whether we are souring a lab grown or mined diamond, the qualities we depend on to grade our stones are known as the 4 C's.
-The Gemological Institute of America [GIA] is the globally accepted standard for grading diamonds.
+Whether Octavia Elizabeth is your first or last, we know that shopping for a diamond can be overwhelming.
+We help bring transparency, honestly, and excitement to the process.
+The qualities we use to grade our stones are known as the 4 C's.
+The Gemological Institute of America (GIA) is the globally accepted standard for grading diamonds.
 Each mined diamond that Octavia Elizabeth buys, is certified through GIA.

-CUT | The cut should not be confused with the "shape" of a diamond.
-The shape refers to the overall outline of the stone.
-There is no right or wrong when it comes to the shape of a stone.
+There is no right or wrong when it comes to the cut of a stone!
 The beauty is truly in the eye of the beholder and a personal preference.

-COLOR | The diamonds color grade refers to the lack of color in the store.
-GIA grades diamond color on a scale beginning with D, which represents colorless, and continues to Z as the presence of color increases.
-Diamond in the D to F range are considered colorless and therefore are the most expensive.
+A diamonds color grade refers to the lack of color in the store.
+GIA grades a diamond's color on a scale beginning with D and continues to Z. Diamonds in the D to F range are considered colorless and therefore are the most expensive.
 Diamonds in the G to I range are considered near colorless and are often considerably less expensive.
-Beyond the I grade, diamonds are considered to have noticeable color.
+Diamonds beyond the I grade are considered to have noticeable color.

-CLARITY | A diamond's clarity grade is based on the number, size and location of the imperfections that occur in almost every diamond.
+A diamond's clarity grade is based on the number, size, and location of the imperfections that occur in almost every diamond.
 The internal imperfections in a diamond are called inclusions and the external imperfections in a diamond are referred to as blemishes.
 Most imperfections tend to be microscopic and generally do not affect the overall beauty of a stone.
-When selecting a diamond, the buyer will determine if he or she is comfortable with the imperfections on a particular stone.
-I encourage a buyer to choose an "eye clean" stone. which meant that to the naked eye you cannot see any imperfections.
+I encourage a buyer to choose an "eye clean" stone, which means that to the naked eye, you can't see any imperfections.
 These stones are usually VS1 or VS2.
-The imperfection in those stones will only be seen under a magnification.
-Keep in mind that depending on the location of an inclusion, once mounted in a ring, it is very possible that an inclusion will be hidden all together by the setting.
+The imperfection in these stones will only be seen under magnification.

-CARAT WEIGHT | The diamond carat weight is a literal measurement of how much a diamond weighs.
-Each cart is divided into 100 points.
-For example, a half-carat stone is considered a 50 point diamond.
+The diamond carat weight is a literal measurement of how much a diamond weighs.
 All else being equal, diamond prices increase with carat weight because larger diamonds are more rate and thus more rare and thus more expensive.

 OCTAVIA'S QUICK TIPS